Levels of Nursing Degrees

 Working nurses have the option of taking hybrid online programs and having their employers reimburse their tuition.
 A joint MSN/MBA nursing degree is a good fit for working professionals at this level.

-The completion of a master’s degree can move you higher on the nursing career ladder.
-You will learn progressive skills, that will allow you to become one of the four advanced practice registered nurse (APRN) roles such as nurse practitioner (NP) or nurse anesthetist, that will allow you to provide care to patients similar to a doctor.
+The completion of a master's degree can move you higher on the nursing career ladder.
+You will learn progressive skills, that will allow you to become one of the four advanced practice registered nurse (APRN) roles such as nurse practitioner (NP) or nurse anesthetist, which will allow you to provide care to patients similar to a doctor.

 For example, nurse midwives prepare mothers for delivery, can administer low-intervention pain relief during labor, and help provide care for new mothers and infants immediately after childbirth.
 Nurse anesthetists examine patient histories, discussing side effects and risks with patients and develop an appropriate anesthetic plan, and perform spinal, epidural, or nerve blocks.

 With greater responsibility and skill also comes higher monetary benefits and salaries.
 Other roles available with an MSN include:

 RNs having an associate's degree can enroll in an RN-to-BSN program or an RN-to-MSN program.
-Direct entry MSN programs are “graduate entry” or “master’s entry” programs.
+Direct entry MSN programs are “graduate entry” or “master's entry” programs.
 These programs are suitable for non-nurses holding a bachelor's degree in other fields.

 Entry-level RNs can pursue the bridge curriculum and specialize in one area of advanced nursing.
 Credit is earned for the BSN if courses are geared towards the specific needs of students.
 Online RN-to-MSN courses are also available.